ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 during the previous session; such change would be deemed incompatible, and MUST result in a H3_SETTINGS_ERROR connection error.

-The `webtransport` HTTP Upgrade Token uses the Capsule Protocol as defined in
+The `webtransport-h3` HTTP Upgrade Token uses the Capsule Protocol as defined in
 {{HTTP-DATAGRAM}}.
 The Capsule Protocol is negotiated when the server sends a 2xx response.
 The `capsule-protocol` header field {{Section 3.4 of HTTP-DATAGRAM}} is not required by WebTransport and can safely be ignored by